Use

 # Time synchronization

-If you have specified the MAC addresses of supported Bluetooth clocks (opens new window) with the --time_sync argument, Theengs Gateway automatically synchronizes their time once a day.
-Therefore, make sure that your gateway's time is set correctly.
+If you have specified the Bluetooth addresses of supported clocks (opens new window) with the --time_sync argument, Theengs Gateway automatically synchronizes their time once a day.
+Therefore, make sure to correctly set your gateway's time.

 Some Bluetooth clocks let you choose between 12-hour (AM/PM) and 24-hour format to show their time.
 Use the argument --time_format 0 (default) for 24-hour format and --time_format 1 for 12-hour format.

-Note that the first time synchronization of each specified clock will happen at a random time in the next day.
-This way the connections to these devices will be spaced out in time.
-After this first time synchronization, Theengs Gateway will synchronize its time every 24 hours.
+Note that the first time synchronization of each specified clock happens at a random time in the next day.
+This way the gateway spaces out connections to these devices in time.
+After this first time synchronization, Theengs Gateway synchronizes its time every 24 hours.

 If a device isn't recognized as a supported clock, Theengs Gateway won't try to synchronize its time ever.
-But if there are other errors, such as connection errors or write errors (which could be temporary), the device will still be tried every 24 hours.
+But if there are other errors, such as connection errors or write errors (which could be temporary), the device is still tried every 24 hours.

-If you want to know which of your devices are supported by Theengs Gateway's time synchronization feature, run the following command:
+If you want to know which of your devices Theengs Gateway's time synchronization feature supports, run the following command:

 bluetooth-clocks discover